resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity:** Select the "Reset Password" tab

-We logged into the NeCTAR dashboard using the AAF.
+We log into the NeCTAR dashboard using the AAF.
 However, the AAF doesn’t work too well with command line applications.
 So here you generate a password to use with command line applications.

+**NB:** Do not try to use this password to log into the dashboard.
+This password has nothing to do with the dashboard!
+You log into the dashboard using your AAF credentials.

-It’s a little beyond the scope of what we are going to be doing today, but know three things
+It’s a little beyond the scope of what we are going to be doing today, but try to remember three things

 1. This is where you generate a password to use with command line applications
-2. This password will work across all projects
+2. This password works across all projects
 3. If you want to reset the password, just generate a new one.

 So that’s the Settings tab and its children.
 Site wide changes that work across all projects.